 3. Ill-defined problem

-- Can this outcome be framed around an existing problem that the learner investigates?
+- How can the goals for learning be framed around an existing problem that the learner investigates?

-- Does this content lend itself for inquiry?
+- Does this learning goal lend itself for inquiry?

-- How can this problem be framed around an investigation?
+- How can this learning goal be framed around an investigation?

 4. Sustained investigation